Revamp & Restoration: Reception

 Reviews of the two albums generally favoured the country reinterpretations of the John/Taupin catalogue, with significantly greater critical praise going to Taupin's Restoration volume than to John's Revamp.
 The Metacritic score for Revamp, which averages professional reviews from a wide range of media sources, was 58, indicating "mixed or average reviews".
 Meanwhile, the site assigned a score of 84 to Restoration, indicating "universal acclaim".

 The professional consensus in favour of Restoration centered around what was perceived as this volume embracing both riskier and rootsier arrangements.
 Stephen Thomas Erlewine of AllMusic called Revamp "slickly produced" and "dull", though giving praise to tracks cut by Alessia Cara, Miley Cyrus, Q-Tip & Demi Lovato, and Queens of the Stone Age.
 The same reviewer noted that on Restoration, "the artists take risks, and they -- and the songbook -- come out sounding the better for it."

-Chris Willman of Variety magazine, while praising individual tracks by Coldplay and Sam Smith, opined that "the list of predictably commercial names that fills out Revamp sits at the intersection of tasteful and cash-grabby" and that "this feels like an album designed more to move tickets for his farewell tour."
+Chris Willman of Variety, while praising individual tracks by Coldplay and Sam Smith, opined that "the list of predictably commercial names that fills out Revamp sits at the intersection of tasteful and cash-grabby" and that "this feels like an album designed more to move tickets for his farewell tour."
 Conversely, Willman had little but positive things to say about Restoration, singling out 10 of its tracks for special praise and noting of its country feel, "with Restoration, it’s a treat to get reacquainted with Las Cruces Elton."

 Jody Rosen of Rolling Stone gave three stars to Revamp, stating that the "best moments on Revamp, featuring big names from pop, rock and R&B, are those least faithful to the originals."
 Rosen gave four stars to Restoration, calling it "a revelation".

 In a three-star review of Revamp, Michael Hann of The Guardian wrote that "When it's good, Revamp is very good.
 When it's bad, it's awful."